holloway/css-sniff/README.md

 # CSS Sniff

-A utility that looks at parts of webpages (elements) and returns all matching CSS Rules (selectors+properties).
-Because the CSS Rules are extracted (not inline styles), it includes responsive modes and pseudo-elements etc.
+A tiny utility that looks at parts of webpages (elements) and returns all the matching CSS Rules (selectors+properties).
+So it's essentially a CSS scraper but only for particular parts of the page.

+Because real CSS Rules are extracted it includes responsive modes and pseudo-elements etc.

+Requires a browser-like environment, so it works in browsers and [JSDOM](https://www.npmjs.com/package/jsdom).

-Used by [React-Patterns](https://github.com/springload/react-patterns/) to extract CSS Rules for Pattern Libraries, but could also be used for extracting crucial CSS 'above the fold' etc.
+It's used by [React-Patterns](https://github.com/springload/react-patterns/) to extract CSS Rules from components to make a Pattern Library, but could also be used for extracting crucial CSS 'above the fold' etc.

-Requires a browser environment, and works in browsers and JSDOM.

 ## Install

 <pre>
 npm install <a href="https://www.npmjs.com/package/css-sniff">css-sniff</a>